-Each team will receive a briefing before they enter the scenario.
+Before each team enters the scenario the Event Coordinator will brief them.
 The team will be provided with any information that is deemed necessary.
-This may include a description of the scene including any information that is not self-evident.
-This information could include:
+This may include a description of the scene, and will include information that is not self-evident.
+This information would include any subject which cannot be simulated, and which would affect decisions and action of the team such as: